hoodiecrow/ConsTcl/README.md

 }
 ```

 The `Unspecified` class is for unspecified things.
+It was created to facilitate
+porting of code from 'Scheme 9 from Empty Space'.

 ```
 catch { ::constcl::Unspecified destroy }